-- abut a property; or - be located directly across a road or lane with traffic counts less than 15,000; or - be located directly across and within 50 metres of a property and separated by utility right of ways, parks, lakes or other green spaces; and - not be individually titled when it comes to single-family triplexes, fourplexes and row houses.
+- abut a property; or - be located directly across a road or lane with traffic counts less than 15,000; or - be located directly across and within 50 metres of a property and separated by utility right of ways, parks, lakes or other green spaces.

-The total unit count from the multi-residential property and any other multi-residential properties contiguous to it (or separated only by small gaps of land like lanes, greenbelts or walkways) will determine the influence as follows:
+The total dwelling count from the multi-residential property and any other multi-residential properties contiguous to it (or separated only by small gaps of land like lanes, greenbelts or walkways) will determine the influence as follows:

-Property is in close proximity to multi-residential properties with a total unit count of four to 30.
+Property is in close proximity to multi-residential properties with a total dwelling count of four to 30.

-Property is in close proximity to multi-residential properties with a total unit count of 31 to 75.
+Property is in close proximity to multi-residential properties with a total dwelling count of 31 to 75.

-Property is in close proximity to multi-residential properties with a total unit count of more than 75.
+Property is in close proximity to multi-residential properties with a total dwelling count of more than 75.